-The additional observation of the small size fraction (63-150 μ m) results in the definition of the same three biozones and similar A/C ratios as for the larger fraction (except for the outer fjord station where the ratio changes) (Figs. 8; 9a).
-The cluster analysis (Fig. 9b) further shows that the consideration of the 63-150 μ m fraction increases the percentage of similarity

-540 among stations belonging to the same biozone and it increases the dissimilarity between the stations inside the fjord (from MC1 to MC6) and outside the fjord (MC7).
-Nonetheless, the study of the 63-150 μm fraction provides new insights into the benthic foraminiferal ecology of Storfjorden.

-At the inner fjord stations MC2 and MC3, the exclusive presence of the calcareous species Stainforthia feylingi, and the three agglutinated Cuneata arctica, Spiroplectammina biformis and Textularia torquata in the 63-150 μm fraction increases

-- 545 the overall diversity compared to the larger fraction.
-These four species with individuals of small size, are typical of Arctic and cold boreal environments showing an opportunistic behaviour in response to a wide range of environmental conditions (e.g., Schäfer and Cole, 1986; Hald and Korsun, 1997; Korsun and Hald 1998, 2000; Lloyd et al., 2007; Leduc et al., 2002; Pawlowska et al., 2016; Jernas et al., 2018).
-The presence of numerous juveniles (63-150 μm) of Elphidium clavatum and Cassidulina reniforme in the inner fjord also confirms recent reproductive events, possibly related to phytoplanktonic bloom - 550 and associated fresh organic matter inputs in the benthic system, in agreement with the high percentages of PRT measured in the sediment (Fig. 2).

-On the contrary, in the deep basins, the diversity decreases when the small fraction is considered, due to the strong dominance of the agglutinated species S. biformis.
-In the literature, this is an opportunistic species in glaciomarine habitats, indicative of the presence of cold arctic waters (Hald and Korsun, 1997; Korsun and Hald, 1998, 2000; Schäfer and Cole,
+- 555 The additional observation of the small size fraction (63-150 μm) results in the definition of the same three biozones and similar A/C ratios as for the larger fraction (Figs. 8; 9a).
+The cluster analysis (Fig. 9b) further shows that the consideration of the 63-150 μm fraction increases the percentage of similarity among stations belonging to the same biozone and it increases the dissimilarity between the stations inside the fjord (from MC1 to MC6) and the outer fjord (MC7).
+Nonetheless, the study of the 63-150 μm fraction provides new insights into the ecology of Storfjorden small-sized species that are not found in the 560 larger fraction. - At the inner fjord stations MC2 and MC3, the exclusive presence of the calcareous species Stainforthia feylingi, and the three agglutinated Cuneata arctica, Spiroplectammina biformis and Textularia torquata in the 63-150 μm fraction increases the overall diversity compared with the large dominance of Elphidium excavatum subsp. clavatum in the larger fraction.
+These four species with individuals of small size, are typical of Arctic and cold boreal environments showing an opportunistic - 565 behaviour in response to a wide range of environmental conditions (e.g., Schäfer and Cole, 1986; Hald and Korsun, 1997; Korsun & Hald 1998, 2000; Lloyd et al., 2007; Leduc et al., 2002; Pawlowska et al., 2016; Jernas et al., 2018).
+The presence of numerous juveniles (63-150 μm) of E. excavatum subsp. clavatum and Cassidulina reniforme in the inner fjord suggests also an opportunistic response of the fauna, possibly related to a recent phytoplanktonic bloom and associated fresh organic matter input in the benthic system, as suggested by the high percentages of PRT measured in the sediment (Fig. 2). - 570 On the contrary, in the deep basins, the diversity decreases when the small fraction is considered, due to the strong dominance of the agglutinated species S. biformis.
+In the literature, this opportunistic species is characteristic of glaciomarine habitats, and is usually found in the outer part of fjords as indicative of the presence of cold arctic waters (Hald and Korsun, 1997; Korsun and Hald, 1998, 2000; Schäfer and Cole, 1986).
+The high numbers of small individuals found in the deep basins coupled with the high percentages of CHO may suggest an eventual positive response of S. biformis to refractory organic - 575 matter.
+The relatively high abundances of T. torquata at the sill station MC6 suggests high salinity fluctuations (Wollenburg and Kuhnt, 2000), which could be consistent with occasional/seasonal overflow of BSW at this site.

-- 555 1986).
-The high numbers of small individuals found in the deep basins coupled with the high percentages of CHO may suggest an eventual positive response of S. biformis to refractory organic matter.
-The relatively high abundances of T. torquata at the sill station MC6 suggests high salinity fluctuations (Wollenburg and Kuhnt, 2000), which could be consistent with occasional/seasonal overflow of BSW at this site, further confirming our hypothesis based on the >150 μm assemblages. - 560 In the Storfjordrenna, Cassidulina teretis, and Alabaminella weddellensis, are exclusively present in the 63-150 μm fraction.
-These two species, usually associated to AW (Wollenburg and Mackensen, 1998), further give evidence of the influence of this water mass in the outer fjord area.
-The presence of C. reniforme at this station, exclusively as juveniles, is less easy to interpret.
-Because of its preference for cold waters (e.g., Jernas et al., 2018), its presence could be the result of an occasional influence of arctic waters on this station. - 565 Taking into consideration the comparison between the 63-150 μm and >150 μm data, the additional information from the small fauna is limited to a slightly more precise estimation of biodiversity and the confirmation of ecological speculations based on the large fauna (e.g., recent blooming events at inner stations).
-Therefore, and regarding the high time-consuming character inherent to the investigation of the $63-150 \ \mu m$ fraction, we propose that the small fraction could be neglected in comparable future studies in Storfjorden unless in the aim of answering some very specific questions.
+In the Storfjordrenna, Cassidulina teretis, Globocassidulina subglobosa, and Alabaminella weddellensis, are exclusively present in the 63-150 μm fraction.
+These three species, usually associated to AW (Wollenburg & Mackensen, 1998), give evidence of the dominant influence of this water mass in the outer fjord area.
+However, the inclusion of these species in the estimation of diversity does not change substantially the results obtained from the >150 μm fraction.

+Taking into consideration the comparison between the 63-150 μm and >150 μm data, the additional information from the small fauna is limited to a bit more precise estimation of biodiversity and the confirmation of ecological speculations based on the large fauna (e.g., recent blooming events at inner stations).
+Therefore, and regarding the high time-consuming character inherent to the investigation of the 63-150 μm fraction, we propose that the small fraction could be neglected in comparable future studies in Storfjorden unless in the aim of answering some very specific questions.

-570 6 Conclusion
+6 Conclusion